lantianlaoli/crack_sense/README.md

-# crack_check
+# CrackSense

-A Next.js application for crack detection and analysis.
+A Next.js application for intelligent crack detection and analysis.